We Support the Protection of Natural Areas

 Mendoza

-In the Uspallata Valley, we are supporting Natura Argentina in its goal to create the first National Park in the province of Mendoza.
+In the Uspallata Valley, we are supporting Natura Argentina in its goal to create the first National Park in the province of Mendoza, and to strengthen the conservation of the adjoining Defense Natural Reserve.

 Ecuador: Amazon and Key Biodiversity Habitats

-In Ecuador, we carried out a series of projects that created new protected areas in three environments: the Ecuadorian Amazon, cloud forests and dry forests.
-In 2020, we co-financed the work that led to the creation of the Santiago Municipal Protected Area of more than 13,000 hectares, declared in March 2021.
-The reserve preserves extremely rich adjacent cloud forests and is a source of water for 15,000 people.
+- We co-financed the work of Naturaleza y Cultura that led to the creation of the Santiago Municipal Protected Area of more than 32,000 acres, declared in March 2021.
+The reserve preserves extremely rich cloud forests and is a source of water for 15,000 people.